Where can I get more information on a visit to Fredericksburg?

 What historical buildings are there to see in Fredericksburg?

 Fredericksburg is full of historical buildings.
 You can take a self-guided walking tour that features 30 historically significant structures.
 Highlighting that tour, the Vereins Kirche (or VK as some locals call it) was built soon after the arrival of the first German settlers, and stands as a tribute to the courage and vision of Fredericksburg’s founders.
-It was the first public building in the town, and served as a town hall, school, fort, and a church for all denominations.
+It was the first public building in the town, and served as a town hall, school, and a church for all denominations.
 Today, this much-loved symbol of our German heritage is centrally located in the Marktplatz and inside, exhibits introduce visitors to the stories of Fredericksburg’s past.
 Another popular stop on a history tour of Fredericksburg - Sunday Houses, which are small, in-town houses that the early settlers used when they traveled from their farms outside Fredericksburg to town on weekends for supplies, fellowship, and Sunday church services.
 Good examples of Sunday Houses in Fredericksburg can be found at the Pioneer Museum and on the 400 block of West San Antonio Street.

 Where are the German restaurants in Fredericksburg?